 ● Assignment of the trademark without goodwill

 Where the owner of the trademark limits the right of the buyer and does not allow him to use the brand for the products that are being used by the original owner, it is said to be the Assignment of a trademark without goodwill.
 Therefore, it can be said that the goodwill of the product is not transferred to the buyer.
 It is also notable that in other countries like the United States, the Assignment of the trademark without goodwill is not allowed.
-However, in India, assignment of the trademark without goodwill is allowed.
+However, in India, the assignment of the trademark without goodwill is allowed.

-In the case of the registered trademark, the trademark act of 1999 itself puts certain limits on the Assignment of trademark where there is a possibility of creating confusion in the minds of the general public.
+In the case of the registered trademark, the trademark act of 1999 itself puts certain limits on the Assignment of trademarks where there is a possibility of creating confusion in the minds of the general public.
 The restrictions are:

 - Assignment of a trademark that leads to the creation of exclusive rights in more than one person concerning certain goods and services or their description for the same

-- Assignment of the trademark that leads to different people using the trademark in various parts of the country at the same time.
+- Assignment of the trademark leads to different people using the trademark in various parts of the country at the same time.

 Licensing of Trademark

-The licensing of trademark is beneficial to both parties.
+The licensing of trademarks is beneficial to both parties.
 The Licensor gets the right to enjoy the benefit of the brand which he got after paying the royalty, while the licensee can develop the brand reputation and expand the market operation of the brand in licensing of the trademark.

-In the case of Licensing of trademark, the Licensor is free to license the rights over the registered trademark in the manner he may like.
+In the case of Licensing of a trademark, the Licensor is free to license the rights over the registered trademark in the manner he may like.
 The Licensor can limit the rights of the licensee in a trademark or brand in respect of certain products or services wherein the licensee can use the brand by following certain terms and conditions of the Licensor.
-This is the benefit of licensing of trademark.
+This is the benefit of licensing of the trademark.